 This course provides an in-depth study of structures of the body with emphasis on structures involved in movement.
 A detailed study of the skeletal and muscular systems will be followed by consideration of the neurovascular system.
 Prerequisites: BIOL 130 / 130 A and BIO 131 / 131 A or BIO 160 / 160 A and BIO 161 / 161 A. Students must have achieved a cumulative grade point average of 2.75 on a 4.0 scale.
 Students seeking special permission that have not met the prerequisite requirements must submit their request and rationale in writing to the instructor and department for possible approval.
 Corequisite: BIOL 303 A must be taken concurrently with BIOL 303.
-In the event that a student must withdraw from BIOL 303, they must also withdraw from BIOL 303 A. 3 hrs. lect.
+In the event that a student must withdraw from BIOL 303, they must also withdraw from BIOL 303A.
+Students who wish to take the lecture component alone will require department authorization.
+3 hrs. lect.
 3 crs.